Dinner: Welcome dinner at the Deerfield Inn.

 Morning: FIELD TRIP: Weather and trail conditions permitting, we'll take a morning walk along Channing Blake Footpath in Old Deerfield led by Historic Deerfield museum educator, Faith Deering.
 Meadows, farmlands and forests offer a rich ecosystem with a great diversity of plants and animals.
 Through an interpretive walk, open your eyes and minds to the wildlife between river and ridge.
 Along the way, Faith will identify plants, birds and insects, answer questions about the natural history of the area and read some selections from naturalists of the past, who have loved and treasured this landscape.
 LECTURE: “Dinosaur, Dunes, and Drifting Continents: Natural History of the Connecticut River Valley” with noted local geologist and author, Richard Little, will illuminate 600 million years of geological time that created the Connecticut Valley, where you will find specimens of some of the oldest rocks in the world.

-Lunch: Take away lunch from the "Deerfield Lunchbox" and free time to enjoy as picnic on "The Street," as Old Main St is know in Old Deerfield.
+Lunch: Take away lunch from the "Deerfield Lunchbox" and free time to enjoy as picnic on "The Street," as Old Main St is known in Old Deerfield.
 Lunch break includes a hour for free time to explore the area.

 Afternoon: LECTURE: Daria D'Arienzo, local archivist, on the life and work of Orra White Hitchcock, wife of Edward Hitchcock, professor and, later, president of Amherst College.
 Hitchcock (1793-1863) popularized the science of geology and led the movement to make geology part of the American college curriculum.
 He served as state geologist in Vermont as well as Massachusetts, made many geological discoveries, and joined the early serious study of dinosaur fossil footsprints.
 Orra was the primary illustrator of works and D'Arienzo will show and discuss the illustration of the natural world in the Connecticut Valley and illustrations of geological concepts that were used in Amherst College classrooms.
 FIELD TRIP: Later in the afternoon the group will visit the Memorial Hall Museum which features objects from Edward Hitchcock's early academic career at Deerfield Academy.